gdygd/gomake/readme.md

 ## usage
- - param 0 or empty : no version up
+ - empty : no version up
+ - param 0 : only build date up
  - param 1 : only patch version up
  - param 2 : only minor version up
  - param 3: only major version up